samahomsi04-tech/Exploring-GAN-Variants-for-Balancing-Imbalanced-Datasets/README.md

 ## Dataset
-1. The dataset was slightly balance across both labels Bengin and Malignant
+1. The dataset was slightly balance across both classes Bengin and Malignant
-   - A 2,000 sample was taken from Malignant to address imbalancd scenario
+   - A 2,000 sample was taken from Malignant calss to address imbalancd scenario

 2. The dataset is splitted into